harrisonmmiller/auto-annotated-portfolio/content/pages/projects/project-5.md

-  As an actor and production assistant on this project, I was able to understand how to gain and give feedback as a director by observing closely the information given to me by my director, as well as general insight into the world of a production assistant
+  As an actor and production assistant on this project, I was able to understand how to gain and give feedback as a director by observing closely the information given to me by my director, as well as general insight into the world of a production assistant.
 addTitleSuffix: true
 colors: colors-a
 backgroundImage: